-In this Allied Real Estate School review, we’re getting beyond the flashy marketing and into the (virtual) classroom.
-We’ll take a look at the platform’s pros and cons and share our detailed video walk-through so you can experience what it’s like to be an Allied Real Estate School student.
-Ultimately, we’ll provide our recommendations to help you decide whether an Allied Real Estate School is the right choice for your real estate prelicense education.
+In this Allied Real Estate Schools review, I’ll take you through the platform’s pros and cons and as well as a detailed video walk-through.
+We’ll even hear firsthand from an Allied student about his experience.
+Ultimately, I’ll provide my overall conclusions to help you decide whether Allied Real Estate Schools is the right choice for your real estate prelicensing education.

-Why Should You Trust This Allied Real Estate School Review?
+Why Should You Trust This Allied Real Estate Schools Review?